ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

         1. In `ibex_gui/base/uk.ac.stfc.isis.ibex.client.product/pom.xml` edit the `<version>` tag content (the one underneath `<modelVersion>`) to be `X.x.m-SNAPSHOT`
     1. EPICS
         1. In `EPICS\ioc\master\INSTETC\INSTETC-IOC-01App\Db\svn-revision.db.tmpl` edit `field(VAL, "1.0.0.$WCREV$")` to be `field(VAL, "X.x.m.$WCREV$")`
+        1. NB this has to be commited on a brnach in IOC and then this submodule commit has to be added to the EPICS release branch
     1. Genie Python
         1. `genie_python\source\version.py` edit `CURRENT_VERSION = "0.0.0"` to CURRENT_VERSION = "X.x.m"
 1. Commit you changes and push.